jxxcarlson/blockParser/README.md

 type *A* can appear inside blocks of type **B** and *vice versa*.
 Such a language is not in **P**.

-The point of this project, therefore, is not to treat the most general class of markup languages, but rather to treat an interesing an useful subset.
-That said, properties such as injectivity and incremental (which are not new) can easily be implemente for languages not in **P** using the ideas (and variants of the code) presented in this project.
+The point of this project is not to treat the most general class of markup languages, but rather to treat an interesting an useful subset.
+That said, injectivity and incremental parsing (which are not new) can easily be implemented for languages not in **P** using the ideas (and variants of the code) presented in this project.